-Rome’s continued expansion resulted in money and revenue for the Republic.
-Corruption and bribery increased in the government for officials to gain power and access to this money.
+Rome’s continued expansion resulted in an influx of money and revenue for the Republic.
+Corruption and bribery increased in the government as officials sought to gain power and access to this money.

-These grew large in some cases and they owed allegiance to a private citizen as opposed to the Roman government.
+These armies grew large, and in some cases owed allegiance to a private citizen as opposed to the Roman government.

-Historians believe the fall of the Roman Republic started in 59 BCE when Julius Caesar, Pompeii the Great, and Marcus Licinius Crassus formed an alliance to rule Rome.
-Crassus died in battle, leaving Caesar and Pompeii to turn against each other for the control of Rome.
+Historians believe the fall of the Roman Republic began in 59 BCE when Julius Caesar, Pompey the Great, and Marcus Licinius Crassus formed an alliance to rule Rome.
+Crassus died in battle, leaving Caesar and Pompey to turn against each other for the control of Rome.

-After his victory in the wars with Pompeii, Caesar declared himself emperor of Rome.
-Once Rome had a dictator, it was difficult to go back to a republic.
+After his victory in the wars with Pompey, Caesar declared himself emperor of Rome.
+Once Rome had a dictator, it would be impossible to transition back to a republic.

-Caesar only ruled for a short time before he was assassinated and Rome fell into political disarray never to return to the republic that once helped build the great power.
+Although Caesar only ruled for a short time before he was assassinated, the damage was done.
+Rome would then fall into political disarray and never to return to the republic that once helped build this great power.